 Critical Thinking is a relatively new subject.
 It teaches students how to assess arguments and evidence by identifying their strengths and weaknesses, how to identify and describe a number of common flaws in arguments and how to construct logically structured arguments of their own.
 Another feature of the AS course is learning how to assess the credibility of witnesses by looking at conflicting accounts of the same incident and applying a number of criteria to establish who is most likely to be telling the truth, a useful skill for lawyers, journalists and members of the public deciding which politician to believe or advertiser to trust, if any!

 Universities view Critical Thinking skills as valuable and some university entrance qualifications such as BMAT and UKCAT for medicine and LNAT for law include an element of critical thinking, so students who have studied AS Level at school are likely to find the tests less daunting.

 Some universities value it so highly that they make offers dependent on passing it.
-Having an extra AS or A2 creates a good impression and extra UCAS points can improve your chances.
+Having an extra AS creates a good impression and extra UCAS points can improve your chances.
 Perhaps most important, the skills you learn will improve the quality of thinking you apply to all your studies and to aspects of your everyday life such as decision making and media interpretation.